-1 Section 1.
-(NEW) (Effective July 1, 2022) (a) As used in this section and sections 2 and 3 of this act, (1) "health care facility" means a hospital, 3 residential care home or nursing home facility as those terms are defined 4 in section 19a-490 of the general statutes; (2) "fixed-term nursing 5 services" means services provided under contract for not less than 6 ninety consecutive days exclusively to a health care facility by nursing 7 personnel (A) whose permanent residence is at least two hundred miles 8 from the health care facility, and (B) who establish a temporary 9 residence and incur expenses for temporary accommodations paid for 10 by a temporary nursing services agency to provide such services; (3) 11 "nursing personnel" means an advanced practice registered nurse, a 12 licensed practical nurse or a registered nurse licensed or issued a 13 temporary permit to practice pursuant to chapter 378 of the general 14 statutes or a nurse's aide registered pursuant to chapter 378a of the 15 general statutes; (4) "temporary nursing services" means services 16 provided to a health care facility on a per diem or other temporary basis 17 but does not include fixed-term nursing services; and (5) "temporary 18 nursing services agency" means any person, firm, corporation, limited

-- liability company, partnership or association that is engaged for hire in - 20 the business of procuring or providing temporary nursing services to a - 21 health care facility but does not include (A) a health care facility or - 22 subsidiary thereof that supplies nursing personnel to its own facility - 23 only and does not charge a fee to such facility, or (B) an individual who - offers only his or her own temporary nursing services.
+Section 1.
+(NEW) (Effective July 1, 2022) (a) As used in this section and sections 2 and 3 of this act, (1) "health care facility" means a hospital, nursing home facility or residential care home as those terms are defined in section 19a-490 of the general statutes; (2) "nursing personnel" means an advanced practice registered nurse, a licensed practical nurse or a registered nurse licensed or issued a temporary permit to practice pursuant to chapter 378 of the general statutes, or a nurse's aide registered pursuant to chapter 378a of the general statutes; (3) "temporary nursing services" means services provided to a health care facility on a per diem or other temporary basis; and (4) "temporary nursing services agency" means any person, firm, corporation, limited liability company, partnership or association that is engaged for hire in the business of providing temporary nursing services to a health care facility but does not include an individual who offers only his or her own temporary nursing services.